announcement-icon

 Even in the world’s largest cities, getting a complete picture of retail landscapes isn’t straightforward:

-1. Search Limits
+1. Search limits

 Digital platforms like Google Maps cap search results and paginate listings, which often exclude thousands of POIs across dense urban centers like Tokyo or São Paulo.
 Without workarounds, entire neighborhoods risk being left unaccounted for.

-2. Duplication vs. Uniqueness
+2. Duplication vs. uniqueness

 Popular outlets in areas like London’s West End or New York’s Midtown dominate top results, while niche but strategically important outlets get buried.
 For market analysis, that imbalance creates blind spots.

-3. Unpredictable Extraction Speeds
+3. Unpredictable extraction speeds

 With millions of POIs spread across global cities, fluctuating extraction rates create uncertainty about whether massive datasets can be delivered within weeks rather than months.

-4. Infrastructure Strain
+4. Infrastructure strain

-The challenges we encountered
+The challenges during execution

 The problems stated above already set the stage for why POI data was so hard to collect in the first place.
 But that’s not all.
 We further dealt with major challenges that made this project difficult to execute despite having a solution in mind.